-Sidney Moss, Harvesters Ministries Regional Director for Southeast Asia, explained that a country like the Philippines is used to severe weather.
+Harvesters’ Regional Director for Southeast Asia explained that a country like the Philippines is used to severe weather.
 This country faces up to 20 tropical storms or typhoons each year.
-“However, in November (2020) five storms in four weeks followed and the effects of these typhoons caused by strong winds and torrential rain has left widespread damage,” explained Sidney.
+“However, in November (2020) five storms in four weeks followed and the effects of these typhoons caused by strong winds and torrential rain has left widespread damage,” explained the Regional Director.

 It has been estimated that these storms have affected more than 2,5 million people which also includes countries like Cambodia and Vietnam.
 Storms made their way west from the Philippines and drenched large parts of this region.

-Sidney shared an amazing testimony, “Pastor Tuan, a Harvesters Ministries Hub-leader, plants churches in the Quang Nam province in Vietnam.
+The Regional Director shared an amazing testimony.
+“Pastor T*, a Harvesters Ministries Hub-leader, plants churches in the Quang Nam province in Vietnam.
 On November 1, I called him during the early stages of Super Typhoon Goni.
 He told me how the wind had ripped off many of the houses’ roofs in their village and water kept rising rapidly in his neighbourhood soon being neck-deep in many places.
 The power had been turned off in the province, and he did not expect his phone’s battery to last much longer as we continued to speak.”

-Pastor Tuan’s family had to evacuate their home because almost all their possessions and the church’s equipment was completely submerged in water.
+Pastor T’s family had to evacuate their home because almost all their possessions and the church’s equipment was completely submerged in water.
 First, they moved to his parents’ house but had to evacuate for a second time as the water kept rising.
-“When we spoke the following day, Tuan told me that they were higher up in the mountain with three families and were now staying with his cousin,” said Sidney.
+“When we spoke the following day, T told me that they were higher up in the mountain with three families and were now staying with his cousin,” said the Regional Director.

 The storm had moved on relatively quickly but has left many villages with roads either washed away or cluttered with fallen trees and power poles.
 Houses, which are often used as house churches as well, were now buried under the pile of rubble and sand.